inuam/four-square-api/README.md

 # Description
-Base Spring Boot application to demonstrate the use of Foursquare places API.
+Basic Spring Boot application to demonstrate the use of Foursquare places API.
 Given a place name it'll return a collection of places near by or and empty if nothing is found.